haskell/text/tests/README.markdown

 * Git mirror repository:
   [github.com/bos/text-test-data](https://github.com/bos/text-test-data)

-You should clone that repository to the same directory as this `README` file, then run `make` to uncompress the test files.
+You should clone that repository to the same directory as this `README` file (your clone must be named `text-test-data` locally), then run `make -C text-test-data` to uncompress the test files.
 Many tests will fail if the test files are missing.

-There are two categories of tests: functional tests (including QuickCheck properties), and benchmarks.

 Functional tests
 ----------------